tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 */
 ```

-Running the unit test script above from TestNG will be similar as in functional tests (see "Level 3" [here](/blog/2016/03/16/sql-unit-functional-tests/)).
+Running the unit test script above from TestNG will be similar as in functional tests (see "Level 3" in [this post](/blog/2016/03/16/sql-unit-functional-tests/)).
 After one-time setup (in `@BeforeClass` and `@AfterClass` functions), there will be minimal Java code added (`@Test` functions):

 ``` java Calling unit test script